 - Plan, plan, plan – by this I mean discuss your plans with the relevant trades well in advance and especially before you start buying anything.
 For example you may want to move a radiator or bath but this may not be possible logistically so talk to the plumber, the electrician etc well before you commence.
 Also worth considering here is the relevant regulations affecting your refit.
 Your plumber should be well versed on these and be able to assist and provide advice and guidance.
 One of the things I love to do is reseach, anybody that knows me knows how much research I like do to when I take on any project.
 See fro examples resources like bath remodel Houston can really help.

 - Features – bathroom tend to be one of the smallest rooms in the house so use what you have a feature.
 For example you could go for electric radiators which are not only functional but can serve a nice and also very useful feature.

 - Storage – if like me you have a strange habit of accumulating all sorts of lotions and potions consider your storage needs up front!

 - Lighting – consider your lighting needs well before you start any tiling and don’t go over board! (im looking at you Dada Fairy!!)

-- Shower head/ brassware – these parts particularly the shower head maybe used multiple times a day so buy the best you can afford.
+- Showers head/ brassware – these parts particularly the shower head maybe used multiple times a day so buy the best you can afford.
 Have a look at quality places like Insignia Shower Outlet Somebody once told me when renovating the bathroom buying the best your budget can stretch to is critical.
 These rooms get a huge amount of use so do look for quality.
 Its so worth it.